Form a Nevada LLC: Everything You Need to Know

 No franchise, admissions, unitary, estate, or gift taxes.

 If you need help forming an LLC in Nevada, you can post your legal need on UpCounsel's marketplace to find a top attorney to assist you.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.